CanadianShield/ManageTravelers/README.md

     - You must ensure that a country is not part of two continents Locations.
 2. We create a new Countries Location for anonymous countries/regions.
     - We need to check the “Include unknown countries/regions”.
-        - IPv6 addresses fall into that category, see step 4.
     - We also need to have at least one country selected.
 3. We need to create a Countries Location for our countries of operation.
-4. We create an IP range's location containing the IPv6 addresses of our countries of operation.
-    - You can split in multiple Named Locations to make it easier to manage.
-    - It must not be as a Trusted Location.

 Example for Europe
 <p align="center" width="100%">